A guide to forecasting SaaS growth with accuracy

 1. Estimate projected income

-Figuring out a baseline of how much of a product or service your company will sell during a specific block of time is essential for calculating your projected income.
-You’ll need to lean into your knowledge of your company and your insight into your industry and the market.
+Start by establishing a baseline for how much product or service your company will sell during a specific time period.
+This requires understanding your company’s performance history and your insight into industry and market conditions.

 2. Estimate projected expenses